 You can schedule backup processes using Cron.

 Also, you can schedule and run existing SAP BR*Tools backup scripts within image-level or file-level backup job of Veeam Backup & Replication or Veeam Agent.
-For details, see the Pre-Freeze and Post-Thaw Scripts section of the Veeam Backup & Replication.
+For details, see the Pre-Freeze and Post-Thaw Scripts section of the Veeam Backup & Replication User Guide.

 Veeam Plug-in for SAP on Oracle uses the Windows authentication methods of the Veeam Backup & Replication server to establish a connection to this server and to the backup target.

 If this user will be later changed manually, the new user must have at least the Veeam Backup Operator and Veeam Restore Operator rights within the Veeam Backup & Replication user management.
 To learn how to assign Veeam Backup & Replication roles, see the Users and Roles section of the Veeam Backup & Replication User Guide.

 Any parallel data stream started by SAP Backint will use one backup repository task slot.
 It is recommended to carefully plan repository task slots, so that SAP Backint can work with multiple channels in parallel.

 The following hardware resources are recommended based on tests on Skylake processors:

-- SAP on Oracle server: 1 CPU core and 200 MB of RAM per currently used channel.
+- SAP on Oracle server: 1 CPU core and a minimum of 200 MB of RAM per currently used channel.
 Note that resource consumption on the SAP on Oracle server depends on hardware and Oracle settings.

 - Backup repository server: 1 CPU core and 1 GB of RAM per 5 currently used channels.

 These resources are recommended only if you use a dedicated backup repository for Veeam Plug-in backups.
 If you use the same backup repository for Veeam Plug-in backups and VM backups created by Veeam Backup & Replication or Veeam Agents, consider adding the hardware resources based on usual load on your backup repository.
 For details on hardware requirements for a backup repository, see the System Requirements section of the Veeam Backup & Replication User Guide.

 It is recommended to contact your Veeam system engineer to optimize the channel settings and resource allocation.